Photo: Blackstem Plants

 Nothing to do with Ireland at all, this tender purple shamrock comes from Brazil.

-The handsome burgundy-red foliage and long displays of tubular pale pink flowers, makes for a delightful houseplant.
+The handsome burgundy-red foliage and long displays of tubular white flowers, makes for a delightful houseplant.

 Easy and very long lived.